Where am I now? Lawlink > Department of Attorney General and Justice > About Us

 The Department assists the NSW Attorney General in his role as the First Law Officer of the State.
 It also provides support services to enable the Attorney’s legislative and advisory responsibilities to Parliament and Cabinet to be carried out.

 The Department's corporate governance framework directs the efficient delivery of access to justice, protection of ights and public safety.

-The Director General is the chief executive officer of the Department and reports to the Attorney General.
+The Secretary is the chief executive officer of the Department and reports to the Attorney General.

-The Director General coordinates policy and strategy and is supported by the Executive Committee in meeting statutory responsibilities under the Public Sector Management Act 1988, the Public Finance and Audit Act 1983 and other relevant legislation.
+The Secretary coordinates policy and strategy and is supported by the Executive Committee in meeting statutory responsibilities under the Public Sector Management Act 1988, the Public Finance and Audit Act 1983 and other relevant legislation.